sukhik/fybr/src/pages/blog/post9/index.md

 ---
-title: 'Money Diaries: A Week of Late Summer in Austin on a Salary I Pay Myself'
+title: 'Money Diaries: A Summer week in Austin on a Salary I Pay Myself'
 date: '2020-07-30'
 ---